Efficient Compositional Multi-tasking for On-device Large Language Models: Qualitative Analysis

 \section{Qualitative Analysis}

+ROUGE scores measure the overlap between generated and reference texts but can be challenging to interpret.
+To better understand these differences, we conducted a qualitative analysis.

+After inspecting model outputs and ground-truth references, we have observed there are essentially two behavioral groups.
+The first group typically does not perform one of the tasks, \eg, sometimes generates a summary but fails to translate it correctly or provides a translated text but does not summarize.
+This group includes approaches such as zero-shot and existing merging strategies.
+The second group succeeds in performing both tasks.
+For instance, they correctly execute both translation and summarization.
+Representatives of this category are the two inefficient baselines as well as our \ours~solutions.
+The qualitative differences in ROUGE scores reflect these behaviors.
+Within the group itself, higher scores indicate better execution quality and consistency across more examples.
+The frequency with which approaches successfully complete both tasks aligns with our LLM judge analysis, providing a quantitative measure of task success.

-In this section, we perform qualitative analysis using test examples with ROUGE scores close to the average for each method.
+More specifically, we perform the qualitative analysis using test examples with ROUGE scores close to the average for each method.
 We compare the performance of three approaches—zero-shot, main-task LoRA, and \ours++—to illustrate varying levels of success.
 For this analysis, we use the Qwen2.5 1.5B model with either Spanish as the target language or professional tone as the target tone.

 Figures~\ref{fig:analysis-sum1}, \ref{fig:analysis-sum2} and~\ref{fig:analysis-reply} highlight common issues encountered by zero-shot and main-task LoRA methods: \begin{enumerate} \item Failing to summarize the input text when summarization is required. \item Not adhering to the target language or tone specified in the task. \end{enumerate}